marshallswain/feathers-pinia/docs/setup/nuxt3.md

 ```

 Next, create a file named `1.feathers.ts` in the `plugins` folder.
 We prefix with a `1` because Nuxt plugins are run in
 alphabetical order.
 We want Feathers to load before other plugins that might use it.
+An example is provided for the
+typed Dove client and for a manually-setup client.

 <!--@include: ../partials/nuxt-feathers-client-example.md-->